mkloe/SyntheticPopulation.jl/README.md

 ```

 ## Usage guide:
-The synthetic generation can be generated using the process visualized below:
+The synthetic population can be generated following the process visualized below:
 ![Population generation process](docs/Process.png)
 The exact process of population generation should be referenced from `/tutorial_notebooks/beijing_tutorial.ipynb`.